suprajushivajji/SHEROSxACM-W-HacktoberFest-2025/low-code-technical-projects/Decrytion-Challenge/readME.md

 ### 🚀 4.
 Upload & Submit

+1. **Fork this repository** to your own GitHub account.
-1. Upload your text file(s) to the `/submissions/` folder.
+2. Upload your text file(s) to the `/Decryption-Challenge/` folder.
-2. Commit your changes.
+3. Commit your changes.
-3. Open a **Pull Request (PR)** to submit your work.
+4. Open a **Pull Request (PR)** to submit your work.

 You can decrypt and submit **one, two, or all three** files.
 🎁 Bonus recognition if you decrypt all three successfully!

 ---

-### ✅ Quick Recap
-- 📄 File name format: `FullName_decryptedFileNumber.txt`
+- 📄 File name format: `FullName_decryptedFileNumber.txt` (`Eg: NeeharikaEddula_decryptedFile1.txt`)
-- 🧠 Include: Algorithm used + Decrypted message
+- 🧠 Include: Algorithm used + Decrypted message in the txt file.
-- 📤 Upload to: `Decryption-Challenge/submissions/`
-- 🔄 Submit via Pull Request (PR)

 ---

 ✨ That’s it!
-You’ve officially contributed to the Khoury SHEROS Hacktoberfest 2025 Encryption Challenge!
+Happy Hacking!